-The margarita subs tequila for brandy and lime juice for lemon to give you a final base of tequila, triple sec, and lime juice.
-You can keep it dry, or make it sweeter with simple syrup, like with the jalapeño simple syrup used in this spicy margarita.
+The margarita subs tequila for brandy and lime juice for lemon to give you a final cocktail that’s tequila, triple sec, and lime juice.
+You can keep it dry, or make it sweeter with simple syrup, like with the jalapeño simple syrup used in this spicy margarita recipe.

 The peppers shown in the photo below (from left to right starting with the top row) include: